writethedocs/www/docs/conf/australia/2022/tickets.rst

 **Student or Unemployed Tickets** *{{tickets.student.price}}*
 --------------------------------------------

 Purchase this ticket if you are currently enrolled as a student, or don't currently have a source of income.
+Tickets are in AUD.

 {% if flagticketsonsale %}